How do I enroll my child at ABS?

 We do not participate in the federal free/reduced lunch program.
 All students must have lunch each day.
 Lunches must be brought from home.
 To purchase lunches on Fridays, you may send a check or cash with your child daily,weekly or monthly.
 Students will turn lunch money to their teachers.
 Parent may establish a lunch account with Mrs. Wise, finance manager, in the Front Office.
 Pizza Lunch w/milk costs $5.
 Milk/juice costs $.75.
 If a student does not have a lunch, we will contact a parent to provide the lunch.

-How do I enroll my child in the after school program with the YMCA?
+How do I enroll my child in the The Arts Based Before & After Care School Program?

 What is the class size at ABS?